ywarezk/nz-range-slider/README.md

 ##Event value changed

-You can also subscribe for an event of range slider values changed by doing the following:
+You can also subscribe to a change event by doing the following:
 ```
 document.addEventListener('rangeChanged', <callback>, false); // for range slider